capnproto/ekam/README.md

     rm -rf deps
     ln -s .. deps

-You can do this with Ekam, for instance, if you happen to have Cap'n Proto cloned as a sybling to Ekam.
+You can do this with Ekam, for instance, if you happen to have Cap'n Proto cloned as a sibling to Ekam.

 ### Non-Ekam-clean Dependencies